hwdegroot/gittools/README.md

 ## Scope

-These scripts can be used to run git commands over multiple repo's.
+These scripts can be used to run git commands over multiple repos.
 When you have cross repo branches and you want to check out branches simultaneous.

 ## Usage